clementgallet/libTAS/README.md

 autoconf will detect the presence of these libraries and disable the corresponding features if necessary.
 If you want to manually enable/disable a feature, you must add at the end of the `build.sh` command:

-- `--disable-hud`: enable/disable displaying informations on the game screen

 Be careful that you must compile your code in the same arch as the game.
 If you have an amd64 system and you only have access to a i386 game, you can cross-compile the code to i386 (see below).

 ### Install